-If you want to find out how to get funding for a movie, you’re in the right place.
-Having raised over 25 Million to produce my own projects, I have learned that the film funding process is not overly complicated.
-But it does require that you stay mindful of one very specific rule:
+If you want to find out how to get funding for your movie, you’re in the right place.
+Having raised over 25 Million to produce my projects, I have learned that the film funding process is not overly complicated.
+But it does require that you stay mindful of one particular rule:

-Another form of leverage is having rights to an awesome book.
+Another form of leverage is having rights to a fantastic book.
 Think about this: If you owned the rights to the Harry Potter series, you’d already been a HUGE producer.
-Obviously Harry Potter is done.
-But what is the next Harry Potter?
+Harry Potter is already a blockbuster.
+But where is the next Harry Potter?
 And how can you get those book rights?
-Sort of similar, another form of leverage can be a life story.
+Another form of leverage can be a life story.
 For example, if you had the rights to Tonya Harding’s life story, you would already be one of the produces on that film.

 How To Get Funding For A Movie

-Once you have a killer script or a great life story, you can focus on the next steps in the film funding process.
-To help, I’ve distilled my years of film funding experience into five steps.
-Completing these steps will give you help you understand every nuance in your film project:
+Once you have a killer script or an incredible life story, you can focus on the additional steps you need to take to raise money.
+Based on my experience raising money, there are five stages to funding a film.
+And completing these steps will give you help you understand every nuance in your film project:

-These steps are all reliant on each other.
-If one step is out of whack, your entire project falls apart.
-For example, let’s say your pitch is golden and the prospective investor is excited.
-He or she wants to read your script.
-Well, if it turns out that the script is horrible, you won’t be able to negotiate.
+Completing each of these stages is essential.
+If even one step is out of whack, your entire project will fall apart.
+For example, let’s say your pitch is golden and prospective investors are excited.
+They want to read your script.
+At this stage, if it turns out that the writing is horrible, you won’t be able to negotiate.

 WANT TO PRODUCE A FEATURE FILM?